Arnold Krupat: Youth and education

-Academic work
+Academic career

 From 1965 to 1968, Krupat taught in the English Department at Rutgers University in New Brunswick, New Jersey.
-He started teaching at Sarah Lawrence College in Bronxville, New York in 1968.
-He retired in June 2012.
+He started teaching at Sarah Lawrence College in Bronxville, New York in 1968, and retired, with emeritate, in 2012.

-Writing

 While teaching at Sarah Lawrence, Krupat developed an interest in critical theory and Native American literature.
 His first book, For Those Who Come After: a Study of Native American Autobiography, was published in 1985.
-A second edition, with a foreword by Paul John Eakin, appeared in 1987.
+In that book, he championed "a new approach to Native American texts in general, and although he calls his approach a literary one, his view of literature is one fully informed by recent critical theory," according to one reviewer.

 In 1989, he published a novel, Woodsmen, or Thoreau & the Indians, and in 2012 What-to-do? a novel.
 He has also authored, edited, or co-edited 12 more books.
 His most recent publications are Changed Forever: American Indian Boarding-School Literature, volume 1 published in 2018, and volume 2, 2020.
 Boarding School Voices: Carlisle Indian Students Speak is forthcoming in 2021.

 He is also the author of Ethnocriticism: Ethnography, History, Literature; The Voice in the Margin: Native American Literature and the Canon; and Red Matters.
 In 2007, he wrote All That Remains: Native Studies.
 He was the editor of a number of anthologies, including Native American Autobiography: An Anthology and New Voices in Native American Literary Criticism.

 In 2001, he edited Here First: Autobiographical Essays by Native American Writers, with Brian Swann.
 The work was honored with the Wordcraft Circle of Native Writers and Storytellers Award for best book of nonfiction prose.